-Composite fillings – also known as tooth-colored fillings – are dental restorations designed to be inconspicuous and natural in appearance.
-They blend well with the teeth and appear more natural than amalgam fillings, which are darker and more easily seen by other people.
-Composite fillings can be used to fill in decayed areas of the teeth, as well as to help repair chipped or broken teeth.
-Composite fillings are aesthetically pleasing, durable, and require less tooth structure removal than a amalgam or silver filling.
-Composite filling material can be used to fill cavities or can be used as a cosmetic bonding material to improve the appearance of front teeth.
+Composite fillings, also known as tooth-colored fillings, are dental restorations designed to be inconspicuous and natural in appearance.
+They blend well with the teeth and appear more natural than amalgam fillings, which are darker and more easily seen.
+Composite fillings can be used to fill in decayed areas, as well as to help repair chipped or broken teeth.
+Composite fillings are aesthetically pleasing, durable and require less tooth structure removal than an amalgam or silver filling.
+Composite filling material can be used to fill cavities or as a cosmetic bonding material to improve the appearance of front teeth.

-If you have a cavity, broken tooth, or a deteriorated filling, you may be a candidate for a tooth-colored filling.
-Schedule a dental consultation to find out if composites are right for you.
+If you have a cavity, broken tooth or deteriorated filling, you may be a candidate for a tooth-colored filling.
+Schedule a dental consultation to find out if composite fillings are right for you.

-Aside from taking precautions from your mouth being numb.
-You should be able to return to normal activity and oral care immediately after your visit.
+Aside from taking precautions while your mouth is numb from the anesthetic, you should be able to return to normal activity and oral care immediately after your visit.
 It’s normal for treated teeth to experience some sensitivity to hot and cold in the days following treatment, but sensitivity that persists beyond a week should be reported to Dr. Kittell and team.